 The Coastal Plain is the major area for extensive agricultural crops, including soybeans, peanuts, potatoes, sweet potatoes, corn for seed, wheat and several other small grains.
-This is the area with deep soils, abundant flat land, and long growing seasons.
+This is the area with deep soils, abundant flat land, and a long growing seasons.

 There has never been a confirmed case or complaint of boredom in Edenton.
 With miles of rivers, creeks ponds and lakes, the Albemarle Sound and Edenton Bay are a boaters paradise, and a way of life!
 If you prefer the beach, the pristine shores of the Outer Banks are 90 minutes away.
 And, if you must dry out, there are 3 golf courses, tennis courts, shopping, yoga and hunting!

-Mallory Denham, Executive Director
+Liza Layton, Executive Director

 Edenton Chowan Partnership, Inc.